opencontainers/runtime-spec/config.md

 ## <a name="configExtensibility" />Extensibility

-Runtimes that are reading or processing this configuration file MUST NOT generate an error if they encounter an unknown property.
+Runtimes MAY [log](runtime.md#warnings) unknown properties but MUST otherwise ignore them.
-Instead they MUST ignore unknown properties.
+That includes not [generating errors](runtime.md#errors) if they encounter an unknown property.

 ## Valid values

-Runtimes that are reading or processing this configuration file MUST generate an error when invalid or unsupported values are encountered.
+Runtimes MUST generate an error when invalid or unsupported values are encountered.
 Unless support for a valid value is explicitly required, runtimes MAY choose which subset of the valid values it will support.

 ## Configuration Schema Example